hazardgoat/PyProcess/README.md

 ## Class - Conversion
 #### Functions
 `convert.CSV`: Converts common tabular data files such as TXT and TSV files to CSV.
+Saves the converted files to a folder named *CSV_Converted* within the input directory.
 #### Parameters
 `data_in`: File, or directory of files, to be converted <File/Directory Path>